TickleThePanda/carpe-dm/src/plans/unbound.md

 >
 > Behind the bar a balding man with silver hair is cleaning tankards.

-At the inn, the bar-keep, March, will very gladly welcome the characters to sit at the almost-empty bar and to have a drink.
+At the inn, the bar–keep, March, will very gladly welcome the characters to sit at the almost–empty bar and to have a drink.
 He will gladly tell mildly accurate stories about a nearby tomb.

 > I don't know of the Tomb of the Last Rehani but there is an old tomb